-- Check the license or registration of the tradesperson through the appropriate authority in your state.
+- Check the licence or registration yourself through the appropriate authority in your state.

 - Ask to see certificates of currency for public liability insurance.

-- Get three quotes and choose based on what they offer, not just price.
+- Get three quotes and base your choice on what they offer, not just price.

-- Always get a receipt for the work, particularly if you're paying in cash.
+- Always get a receipt for the work, whichever way you paid for it.

 Let us know in the comments!

-Did you have any odd or dodgy experiences?
+- Did you have any strange or dodgy experiences?